ing-bank/lion/.changeset/cold-houses-accept.md

 'providence-analytics': minor
 ---

-Expose more exports; uopdated to cjs format only
+Expose more exports; updated to cjs format only